ckunte/m-one/inc/ebs.typ

 #figure(
   image("/img/lfE_6000x20.svg", width: 93%),
   caption: [
-      Effect of ring frame spacing (l) on the buckling strength of a flotation tank, based on DNVGL-RP-C202: Buckling strength of shells
+      Effect of ring frame spacing (l) on the buckling strength of a flotation tank, based on DNVGL-RP-C202 ]
-  ]
 ) <lfe>